WeisongZhao/Sparse-SIM/README.md

 </p>

 <p align='center'>
-<i>Words in the front: Physical resolution is meaningless if in the mathmetical space.</i>
+<i>Words written in the front: Physical resolution is meaningless if in the mathmetical space.</i>
 </p>

 <p align='left'>